topwinner/when/README.md

 * `when.resolve()` - creates a resolved promise.
 See [API docs](#whenresolve) below.
 * `deferred.resolve` and `deferred.reject` now return a promise.
 * `deferred.resolve(promise)` puts the deferred into the same state with the same value as promise.
+* `when.all/any/some/map/reduce` now accept an object or promise for an object (in addition to array or promise for array), and will operate on the object's properties (which can, of course, be promises).

 ### 1.3.0